dell/omnia/docs/source/InstallationGuides/Platform/TensorFlow.rst

 * Ensure the system has enough space.

-* Ensure the passed inventory file includes a ``kube_control_plane`` and a ``kube_node`` listing all cluster nodes. `Click here <../../samplefiles.html>`_ for a sample file.
+* Ensure the inventory file includes a ``kube_control_plane`` and a ``kube_node`` listing all cluster nodes. `Click here <../../samplefiles.html>`_ for a sample file.

-* Nerdctl does not support mounting directories as devices because it is not a feature of containerd (The runtime that nerdctl uses).
+* Nerdctl does not support mounting directories as devices because it is not a feature of containerd (runtime that nerdctl uses).
 Individual files need to be attached while running nerdctl.

 * Container Network Interface should be enabled with nerdctl.